 Comprehensive Eye Exam

-A comprehensive eye exam should be performed once every year particularly after age 65.
-Children should have periodic tests to ensure that their vision is normal so that their schoolwork does not suffer.
+A comprehensive eye exam should be performed once every year, particularly after age 65.
+Children should have periodic eye exam tests to ensure that their vision is normal so that their schoolwork does not suffer.
 Older adults are at higher risk for eye conditions such as glaucoma, macular degeneration, and cataracts.
-During a comprehensive eye examination, simple refractive errors are detected, and serious eye problems or diseases, including the following, are diagnosed:
+During a comprehensive eye exam, simple refractive errors are detected, and serious eye problems or diseases, including the following, are diagnosed:

 - Amblyopia (lazy eye)